-- 2.2 An applicant for the grant / extension of a Licence shall: - Submit an application which is acceptable in content and presentation; (a) - Provide evidence of acceptable experience and any training course requirements (b) relevant to the application; - Be able to read, write, interpret technical reports and carry out technical (c) discussions in the English language; - Reach a satisfactory standard in any examinations required; (d) - (e) Pay the appropriate fee. - Successfully completed a Human Performance Training and examination (f) conducted by the employing ANR145C Organisation.
+- 2.2 An applicant for the grant / extension of a Licence shall: - (a) Submit an application which is acceptable in content and presentation; - (b) Provide evidence of acceptable experience and any training course requirements relevant to the application; - (c) Be able to read, write, interpret technical reports and carry out technical discussions in the English language; - (d) Reach a satisfactory standard in any examinations required; - (e) Pay the appropriate fee. - (f) Successfully completed a Human Performance Training and examination conducted by the employing ANR145C Organisation.